MehmetAyaz35/assignment02-MehmetAyaz/README.md

 ## Project Structure
 The key files and folders in the project are:

-testsuite.spec.ts: Contains the API test cases, including create, update, delete, and fetch operations for rooms and clients. apiHelper.ts: Provides helper functions for making API requests such as login, get all rooms, delete a room, etc. testData.ts: Contains utility functions to generate fake test data using Faker, such as generating client or room data. playwright.config.ts: Playwright's configuration file, specifying test settings, retry policies, and reporter settings.
+- testsuite.spec.ts: Contains the API test cases, including create, update, delete, and fetch operations for rooms and clients.
-.env: Configuration file for storing environment variables. package.json: Contains the project’s npm scripts and dependencies.
+- apiHelper.ts: Provides helper functions for making API requests such as login, get all rooms, delete a room, etc.
-.gitignore: Ensures sensitive files such as .env, node_modules, and test result directories are not tracked by Git.
+- testData.ts: Contains utility functions to generate fake test data using Faker, such as generating client or room data.

-## Additional Notes
+- playwright.config.ts: Playwright's configuration file, specifying test settings, retry policies, and reporter settings.
-Ensure Docker is running before starting your tests.
+- .env: Configuration file for storing environment variables.
-In case you encounter errors during testing, ensure that the .env file has the correct values and that the Docker container is running on the correct port.
+- package.json: Contains the project’s npm scripts and dependencies.
-Reports for test runs can be found in the playwright-report directory after the tests are executed.
+- .gitignore: Ensures sensitive files such as .env, node_modules, and test result directories are not tracked by Git.